canonical/candid/docs/configuration.md

 is not configured then a default set of providers will be used containing the Ubuntu SSO and Agent identity providers.

+### api-macaroon-timeout
+This is the maximum time a login to the /v1 API will remain logged in for.
+As candid uses itself as it's authentication provider, for all practical purpose the login time will be the minimum of `api-macaroon-timeout` and `discharge-macaroon-timeout`.
+The default value is 24 hours.

+### discharge-macaroon-timeout
+This is the maximum time the discharge macaroon will be valid for on the target service.
+This is the maximum time the client will be able to access the target service without requiring re-authentication.
+Note that the target service may also have it's own maximum time.

+### discharge-token-timeout
+This is the maximum time that the discharge token issued to the client can be used to discharge tokens without requiring re-authentication.

 Storage Backends
 -----------